elock721/Code-Quiz/README.md

 The end game function will hide the questionContainer and display the end of the game jumbotron complete with score and an initals text box for logging high score

+High Score will then be displayed with initals